nightness/nest-next-prisma/README.md

 # NestJS and Next.js Hybrid Starter Template

 Starter template that incorporates a **Next.js** frontend with a **NestJS** backend, both sharing the same project structure and Prisma ORM schema.
-The template also adds a custom script to start Next as Nest middleware, allowing both servers to run as one server.
-The project includes Material UI components, TypeScript, Jest testing, and ESLint/Prettier setup.
+The template also includes Docker setup for both production and development environments, with live updates enabled during development.

 ## Description

-This project is a starter template that combines [NestJS](https://nestjs.com/) and [Next.js](https://nextjs.org/) to build a full-stack Progressive Web application in a single project around a shared Prisma ORM schema.
-The template is designed to provide a solid foundation for building applications with modern React features and Material UI components.
+This project is a starter template that combines [NestJS](https://nestjs.com/) and [Next.js](https://nextjs.org/) to build a full-stack Progressive Web application.
+It uses a shared Prisma ORM schema for database interactions.
+Running the two together allows Express to serve both backend and frontend through a single server.

+Docker support is built in to streamline deployment in both development and production environments.
+Development mode supports live updates with filesystem syncing, ensuring code changes are automatically reflected without restarting the server.

-The project structure includes a `src/` directory for the NestJS backend and an `app/` directory for the Next.js (app router) frontend.
-The `start-hybrid.js` script allows both servers to run together.
+The project structure includes a `src/` directory for the NestJS backend and an `app/` directory for the Next.js (app router) frontend and other project-root level folders (not already used) can be used by Next.
+The `start-hybrid.js` script allows both servers to run together; with Next running as Nest/Express middleware.
 All Nest routes start with the `/api/` prefix.
 Nest also handles the `/css/` and `/swagger/` prefixes, all other routes are handled by Next.
-These routes are also ignored by the PWA service worker.
+These routes are also not cached by the PWA service worker.

 ## Features

-- **Next.js Frontend**: A React-based frontend with server-side rendering, utilizing the Next.js app directory structure.
+- **Next.js Frontend**: A React-based frontend with server-side rendering.
-- **NestJS Backend**: A robust backend framework for building scalable server-side applications.
+- **NestJS Backend**: A backend framework built to scale.
-- **Material UI Integration**: Demonstrates how to integrate MUI v6 with Next.js, including theming and styled components.
+- **Material UI Integration**: Integrates Material UI (v6) for a modern UI framework.
-- **TypeScript**: Written entirely in TypeScript for type safety and better developer experience.
+- **TypeScript Support**: Written entirely in TypeScript for type safety.
-- **Hybrid Server**: Custom script to start Next.js as Nest middleware, allowing both servers to run together.
+- **Hybrid Server**: Both Next.js and NestJS run together using a custom script.
-- **Swagger API Documentation**: Automatically generated API documentation using Swagger (when using NestJS).
+- **Swagger API Documentation**: Auto-generated API documentation using Swagger.
-- **Prisma ORM**: Prisma ORM enables working with your favorite database in an intuitive type-safe way.
+- **Prisma ORM**: Simplifies database interaction through type-safe queries.
-- **Testing Setup**: Configured with Jest for unit and integration testing.
+- **Testing Setup**: Jest is configured for both unit and integration testing.
-- **Linting and Formatting**: ESLint and Prettier are set up for code quality and consistency.
+- **Linting and Formatting**: ESLint and Prettier are used to ensure code consistency.
+- **Docker Support**:
+  - **Production**: Docker setup for production with proper environment management.
+  - **Development**: Docker environment supports live updates using file watching.

 ## Getting Started

 ### Prerequisites

-- **Node.js**: Ensure you have Node.js (v16.x or later) installed.
+- **Node.js**: Ensure you have Node.js (v18.x or later) installed.
-- **npm, yarn, pnpm**: Use to manage dependencies.
+- **npm, yarn, pnpm**: Use your preferred package manager to manage dependencies.
+- **Docker**: Install Docker to use the containerized environment.

 ### Installation